Mayitzin/VideoWave/README.md

 This small application creates a sound wave and superimposes it on each frame of a video.

+Check the reasoning behind the curtain in its [original post](https://mariogc.com/post/videowave/).

 ## Requirements

 - [ffmpeg](https://ffmpeg.org/) to handle video encoding/decoding